Specific types behavior¶

 Enum members are represented by their value without any conversion.

-Loader and dumper have same behaviour as builtin one’s of str type
+Loader and dumper have same behavior as builtin one’s of str type

 All NewType’s are treated as origin types.